One Piece (1999 TV series): Production

+Release

+In October 2024, it was announced that the anime series would go on hiatus until April 2025, and that a remastered and re-edited version of the "Fishman Island" story arc would air in the show's timeslot during the break.
+After returning, the show would move to Sunday nights for the first time since 2006, marking the anime's return to a primetime network timeslot. episode 1123 premiered on April 5, 2025, as part of the network's Premium Saturday timeslot before moving to its fixed Sunday night slot a day later, beginning with episode 1124 on April 6.

+On October 28, 2025, it was announced that the series would go on hiatus from January to March 2026.
+It set to return in April 2026 and adopt a divided, two-cours-per-year structure, with a maximum of 26 episodes annually.
+This marks a shift from the continuous year-round structure that has been in place since the series' premiere in 1999.

 English localization and broadcasting

-On June 8, 2004, 4Kids Entertainment acquired the license for distribution of One Piece in North America; 4Kids contracted Viz Media to handle home video distribution.
+On June 8, 2004, 4Kids Entertainment acquired the license for distribution of One Piece in North America; 4Kids Entertainment contracted Viz Media to handle home video distribution.
 4Kids' in-house musicians wrote a new background score and theme song nicknamed "Pirate Rap".
 4Kids' dub mandated edits for content and length, which reduced the first 143 episodes into 104.
 Initially, 4Kids originally created an English version of the first opening theme, "We Are!" by Russell Velazquez.
 It premiered in the United States on September 18, 2004 on the Fox network as part of the weekend programming block FoxBox TV, and later aired on Cartoon Network on their Saturday night action programming block, Toonami in April 2005.
 It also aired in other blocks and line-ups, such as its Monday-Thursday night prime-time line-up and its Miguzi weekday after-school action block in 2006.
 Production was halted in 2006 after episode 143/104; Viz also ceased its home video release of the series after volume 11.
 On July 22, 2010, an interview with Anime News Network and Mark Kirk, senior vice-president of digital media for 4Kids Entertainment, revealed that 4Kids acquired One Piece as part of a package deal with other anime, and that the company did not screen the series before licensing it.
 However, once 4Kids realized One Piece was not appropriate for their intended demographic, the company decided to edit it into a more child-oriented series until they had an opportunity to legally drop the license.
 Kirk said the experience of producing One Piece "ruined the company's reputation".
 Since then, 4Kids established a stricter set of guidelines, checks, and balances to determine which anime the company acquires.